 Check your IP address regularly.

 Hence, the first thing you need to do here is to check your IP address regularly.
-It’s a shame to learn about the blacklist after days and days of work.
+It’s a shame to learn about the blocklist after days and days of work.
 If your address is on the list, you better start all over since your online reputation is similar to that of the real one.
 It’s almost impossible to recover.

 Stay in touch with technological changes.